-Homepage > St Louis Jones Act Lawyer
+Homepage > Jones Act Lawyer in St. Louis, MO

 If you work on a vessel and were injured at sea, on the river, or while docked, you need to contact a St. Louis Jones Act lawyer.
 As a maritime worker, your right to compensation may not be as straightforward as it would be if you were employed in the construction industry.
 Instead of making a claim with your workers’ compensation insurance provider, you may need to sue your employer for damages.
 You may have to prove that your employer or another worker was negligent in some way.
 This can be difficult, and it may not be the only complexity to arise during a maritime case.
 To properly address the challenges of a maritime compensation case, contact The Cagle Law Firm.
 We are highly experienced with maritime claims, particularly for workers coming in and out of the Port of St. Louis.

 To discuss your rights with a St. Louis maritime attorney and how we can help, contact us through our online form or call (314) 276-1681.
 We offer free consultations, so there is no risk in discussing your rights and options with an attorney.

 The Jones Act is a federal law intended to provide certain maritime workers, specifically sailors and seamen, with the ability to sue their employer and obtain compensation for their injuries after a work-related accident on an American vessel.
 Also known as the Merchant Marine Act, it was initially passed in 1920.
 Before this law, maritime workers were very limited in when and how they could obtain compensation for their injuries.